Best Optometry Software Shortlist

 Cons:

-• Some users have reported a need for improved customer support
+- Some users have expressed a need for enhanced customer support

 iTrust is a cybersecurity company providing robust security and privacy solutions to protect healthcare data.
 The tool emphasizes comprehensive privacy features, making it an excellent choice for healthcare practices concerned with patient data security.
 Considering the sensitivity of health data, itrust stands out for its enhanced security and privacy focus.